RustamC/circuit_training_openlane/README.md

-# Instructions on how to use/test Circuit Training (CT) in OpenLane flow
+# Instructions on how to run Circuit Training (CT) in OpenLane flow

 ## Main steps overview
 1. Install CT with convertors and OpenLane,